Turnaround management: Stages

 The first stage is delineated as onset of decline (1).
 Factors that cause this circumstance are new innovations by competitors or a downturn in demand, which leads to a loss of market share and revenue.
-But also stable companies may find themselves in this stage, because of maladministration or the production of goods that are not interesting for customers.
-In public organisations are external shocks, like political or economical, reasons that could cause a destabilization of a performance.
+But stable companies may also find themselves in this stage, because of maladministration or the production of goods that are not interesting for customers.
+In public organizations are external shocks, like political or economic, reasons that could cause a destabilization of a performance.

 Sometimes an onset of decline can be temporary and through a corrective action and recovery (2) been fixed.

 The reposition situation (3) is the point in the process, where the minimally accepted performance is long-lasting below its limits.
-In empirical studies a performance of turnaround is measured through financial success indicators.
-These measures ignore other performance indicators such as impact on environment, welfare of staff, and corporate social responsibility.
-The organizational leaders need to decide, if a strategy change should happen or the current strategy be kept, which could lead on the other hand to a company takeover or an insolvency.
-In the public sector performances are characterized by multiple aims that are political contested and constructed.
-Nevertheless, are different criteria of performances used by different stakeholders and even if its use results in the same criteria, it is likely that different weights apply to them.
+In empirical studies the performance turnaround is measured through financial success indicators.
+These measures ignore other performance indicators such as environmental impact, employee welfare, and corporate social responsibility.
+The organizational leaders need to decide, if a strategy change should happen or the current strategy be kept, which could instead lead to a takeover or insolvency.
+In the public sector, performance is characterized by multiple aims that are politically contested and constructed.
+Nevertheless, different performance criteria are used by different stakeholders and even if their use results in the same criteria, it is likely that different weights apply to them.
 So if a public organization is situated in a turnaround situation, it is subject to the dimensions of a performance (e.g. equity, efficiency, effectiveness) as well as its approach of their relative importance.
-This political point of view suggests that a miscarriage in a public service may happen when key stakeholders are ongoing dissatisfied by a performance and therefore the existence of an organisation might be unclear.
-In the public sector success and failure is judged by the higher bodies that bestow financial, legal, or other different resources on service providers.
+This political point of view suggests that a miscarriage in a public service may happen when key stakeholders are continuously dissatisfied by performance and therefore the survival of an organisation might be unclear.
+In the public sector, success and failure is judged by higher bodies that bestow financial, legal, or other different resources on service providers.

-If decision maker choose to take a new course, because of the realization that actions are required to prevent an ongoing decline, they need at first to search for new strategies (4).
-Question that need to be asked here are, if the search for a reposition strategy should be participative and decentralized or secretive and centralized or intuitive and incremental or analytic and rational.
-Here, the selection must be made quickly, since a second turnaround may not be possible after a new or existing poor performance.
+If decision makers choose to take a new course, because of the realization that actions are required to prevent an ongoing decline, they need at first to search for new strategies (4).
+Questions that need to be asked here are, if the search for a reposition strategy should be participative and decentralized, secretive and centralized, intuitive and incremental, or analytic and rational.
+Here, the selection must be made quickly, since a second turnaround may not be possible after new or existing poor performance.
 This means, that a compressed strategy process is necessary and therefore an extensive participation and analysis may be precluded.
 The same applies to the public sector, because the public authorities are highly visible and politically under pressure to rapidly implement a recovery plan.